You probably already heard, at least once in your life, these 5 misconceptions about sleep. Time to know the truth!

 We all need 8 hours sleep per night to feel good

 FALSE.
 “It’s like saying that everybody should have size eight shoes”.
 Everyone has its own unique circadian rhythm.
 The average sleep duration is between 7 to 8 hours but some people do need more and some others don’t.
 Professor Jim Horne, confirms that it’s really about what your body is accustomed to, what your genes are but also what your physical activities are.
 You have to listen to your body and let him adjust automatically with your sleep pattern.
+Buying a comfortable mattress too will help even if you have less than the required amount of sleep.

 Alcohol helps sleep better